-FFY 2012 Activities and Expected Work Products: MAPC and CTPS will continue this work effort as described above and, based on the evaluation of available land use allocation modeling techniques, present evaluation results to TPPC.
-And if appropriate, develop a plan of action for Phase 2.
+FFY 2012 Activities and Expected Work Products: MAPC and CTPS will continue this work effort as described above, and, based on the evaluation of available land use allocation modeling techniques, present evaluation results to the MPO.
+If appropriate, CTPS will also develop a plan of action for Phase 2.

-Once the evaluation of available land use allocation modeling techniques is completed and selection of a land use model is approved by TPPC for the Boston MPO, work will commence on the estimation of model parameters, calibration and verification of the selected approach, and, finally the application of the selected land use allocation approach.
+Once the evaluation of available land use allocation modeling techniques is completed and the selection of a land use model is approved by the MPO, work will commence on the estimation of model parameters, calibration and verification of the selected approach, and, finally, the application of the selected land use allocation approach.

-FUNDING RECIPIEN NT(S) FUNDING SOURCE(S 5)

-CTPS MAPC MassDOT FFY12 Total Budget PL MPO §5303 SPR MassDOT MassDOT §5303 MBTA Other

-30,000 50,000 \$80,000 53,800 26,200
+FUNDIN FUNDING RECIPIENT(S) FUNDING SOURCE(S) CTPS MAPC MassDOT FFY12 Total Budget PL MPO §5303 SPR MassDOT MassDOT §5303 MBTA Other 30,000 50,000 \$80,000 53,800 26,200